keboola/developers-docs/integrate/storage/api/configurations.md

 {% endhighlight %}

 ### Modifying a Configuration
-**Note: Configurations modified through the API might not be supported in the KBC UI.**
+**Note: Configurations modified through the API might not be editable in the KBC UI.** They can be run or used in orchestration without any problems.

 Modifying a configuration means that a new version of that configuration is created.
 For modifying a configuration, use the